The Sister on ITV release date – Russell Tovey and cast, plus trailer and plot

 Luther creator Neil Cross has penned a dark new series for ITV, featuring murder — and possibly ghosts.

-The start date for ITV’s brand new four-part series The Sister has been confirmed – just in time for Halloween.
+The Sister on ITV, starring Russell Tovey, is a dark and spooky four-episode series which began the last week of October – just in time for Halloween.

-The four-part drama is stripped across four nights in October, and promises to be full of murder, intrigue, deception, the supernatural — and, according to ITV, “perhaps some ghosts”.
+The drama is stripped across four nights, and each episode has proven to be full of murder, intrigue, deception, haunted houses, the supernatural — and ghosts.

-Starring Flesh and Blood actor Russell Tovey, The Sister is based on Luther creator Neil Cross’ book, Burial.
+The Sister cast features Flesh and Blood’s Tovey alongside a particularly creepy Bertie Carvel (Doctor Foster) as Bob, while the show is based on Luther creator Neil Cross’ book, Burial.

 The series focuses on Tovey’s character – a man with a terrible secret who is (perhaps literally) haunted by the mistakes of his past.
-And given Cross’ involvement in the drama, we’ll likely be watching The Sister with our fingers over our eyes.
+And given Cross’ involvement in the drama, it’s no surprise that we’ve been watching The Sister with our fingers over our eyes.

 Read on for everything you need to know about The Sister on ITV.

-The Sister will premiere on ITV on Monday 26th October 2020 at 9pm, and as a box-set on ITV Hub.
-The four-part series will be stripped across Monday to Thursday.
+The Sister episode one premiered on ITV on Monday 26th October 2020 at 9pm, and on ITV Hub.
+The four-part series is stripped across Monday to Thursday and airs at the same time on ITV each night.

 The series was announced in July 2019, and the first image was released in April 2020.